SHOPPING CART

 3 reasons to use collagen for dogs

-Nearly 20% of pet dogs spontaneously develop osteoarthritis, and this translates to at least 15 million dogs in the United States alone (1).
+Nearly 20% of pet dogs spontaneously develop osteoarthritis.
+This translates to at least 15 million dogs in the United States alone.

 Collagen is a naturally occurring protein in a dog’s body that has been indicated to have beneficial effects as an oral supplement for dogs.
-Collagen is recognized as a safe food ingredient by regulatory agencies and is well tolerated in arthritic dogs (2).
+Collagen is recognized as a safe food ingredient by regulatory agencies and is well tolerated in arthritic dogs.
+Let’s explore more in this article!

-The benefits of oral collagen supplements for dogs with arthritis have been clearly demonstrated in multiple studies (3).
+The benefits of oral collagen supplements for dogs with arthritis have been clearly demonstrated in multiple studies.

 So what are the benefits of using collagen for dogs?